What are Stopwords?

 It’s interesting to see how Google may have attempted to understand whether stopwords were meaningful or not when they appeared in search queries, by comparing results sets with and without the stop words (and by using placeholders in some of the comparisons).

-Searches on Google with queries that contain stopwords do seem to provide results that focus upon returning pages that have phrases which contain the stopwords within the query – much of the time.
+Searches on Google with queries that contain stopwords do seem to provide results that focus upon returning pages that have phrases that contain the stopwords within the query – much of the time.
 Sometimes, results that show other words where the stopwords originally appeared instead.
 For example, a search on “a room for a view” (without the quotation marks) shows results for the phrase “a room with a view.”

 Is Google still following the comparison process above, with placeholders for stopwords, or is it doing something else, such as providing a result by expanding a query based upon user data such as looking at query revisions during individual’s search sessions?
 Or something else completely?